-Please download and fill out our user questionnaire form prior to coming to drop off your waste.
+Please download and fill out our user questionnaire form prior to coming to drop off your household hazardous waste.

 Small Business Information

-Small businesses (CESQG’s) can now participate in the HazWaste Central Program, BY APPOINTMENT ONLY.
+Small businesses, those with Conditionally Exempt Small Quantity Generator status (CESQG’s), can now participate in the HazWaste Central Program BY APPOINTMENT ONLY.
 There are requirements for delivery.

 What Happens to the Waste?

 An interesting thing happens as soon as we accept your household hazardous waste.
 Once it is in our hands, your old household products become hazardous waste.
 They then fall under stringent regulations for handling, storage, transportation and disposal of hazardous materials of Connecticut’s Department of Energy and Environmental Protection and the U.S. Environmental Protection Agency.

 Clean Harbors Environmental Services of New Britain, CT removes household hazardous wastes from your car, identifies it, enters it into a record keeping system and packs it into a 55-gallon drum of similar wastes.

 They transport the drums to federally approved disposal sites.
 Some materials from HazWaste Central are incinerated in special facilities approved for disposal of hazardous wastes.
 Others are placed in special landfills.
 When possible, materials from HazWaste Central are recycled or reused.